jocelynz4890/panko-backend/README.md

 ### tool: `spec-for-frontend.md`

-This tool packages up your concept and synchronization specifications, given the context of your application, as a single document to hand-off for frontnd development.
+This tool packages up your concept and synchronization specifications, given the context of your application, as a single document to hand-off for frontend development.

 ```markdown
 [@spec-for-frontend](design/tools/spec-for-frontend.md)
 ```

 > **Important:** the context mainly works off your specifications, so be sure to keep them up-to-date with your code!
 Alternatively, add inclusions for your actual code files to the context of this tool (how best to do this in a modular fashion is left as an exercise).

+## Debugging prompts

+At any time, if you feel like the LLM simply isn't receiving the right context or seems to be hallucinating in unexpected ways, you can view **the exact context** that was passed to the LLM.
+This is the nature of the `context/` directory, which contains a mirror of the rest of the directory structure, where all files are versioned by timestamp and content hash.
+Simply go to the corresponding *directory* named after the file you're working on, and step through the versions to see if the LLM received the right context, or e.g. if you forgot to add a newline after an `@` inclusion.
+We recommend Obsidian to view these version files, as it'll preview the links nicely as embedded blocks.